 - Sauté spinach and mushrooms in olive oil with a bit of salt and pepper in an oven proof pan until they release their water and all the water evaporates, approximately 10 minutes.

-- Whisk eggs together with chopped scallions and parsley.
+- Whisk eggs together with chopped scallions, parsley, salt, and pepper.

-- Add the egg/herb mixture to the pan, arrange tomatoes, and add a touch more salt and pepper on top.
+- Add the egg/herb mixture to the pan and arrange the tomatoes on top.

 - Let the frittata set up and solidify a bit on the stove for about 5 minutes, then put the pan in the oven to broil for a few more minutes until the top sets.